 When you do this the action that takes place is automatic.
 A new column is created immediately to the right of the current column and the contents in all rows will be filled with the entries of the previous column.
-All columns to the right of the starting column, including the new column, will get renumbered.
+Before the insertion takes place, all columns to the right of the current column, if any, will shift one column position to the right.
+So duplicating the current column never overwrites any existing data.
+After the insertion takes place, all columns will get renumbered as needed.

-After the new column is created, if you decide to change your mind you can click the undo (s) button in the toolbar to get back to where you started.
+After the current column is duplicated, if you decide to change your mind you can click the undo 🥎 button in the toolbar to get back to where you started.